QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Complex Metrics: Some goals may lead to the definition of complex metrics that are difficult to measure or verify.
 This can result in challenges during the validation and testing phases.

 - Evolving Goals: Over the course of a project, goals and priorities may change.
 Adapting to these changes and keeping the requirements aligned with evolving goals can be a challenge.

+8. Group Work

+- Difficulty in organizing: Group meetings can be challenging to organize, especially when there are many stakeholders involved.
+Coordinating schedules and ensuring that all relevant parties can participate can be a logistical challenge.

+- Focus issues: It can be challenging to keep all participants focused on the relevant issues during group meetings.
+Some attendees may veer off-topic or become distracted, which can hinder the productive discussion of requirements.

+- Problems of openness and candor: People may not always express their true feelings or concerns openly in a public forum.
+This can lead to a lack of transparency and honesty during group meetings, as participants may be reluctant to share sensitive information or criticisms.

+- Dominance of certain individuals: In group meetings, there is a risk that a few individuals with dominant personalities can take over the discussion, potentially sidelining others who may have valuable insights.
+This can lead to feelings of exclusion and frustration among some attendees.

+- Ineffective leadership and interpersonal skills: Running effective group meetings requires strong leadership, organizational, and interpersonal skills.
+Not everyone is naturally adept at facilitating and managing group discussions, and these skills need to be developed over time.

+- Ownership and participation: The passage mentions that allowing a few individuals to dominate the meeting can lead to others feeling "left out."
+This issue can create a sense of imbalance and dissatisfaction among attendees, potentially affecting the quality of the requirements elicitation process.